 Best Memory Foam Mattress For Heavy People

 When selecting a new mattress, if you weigh more than the average person you may want to make sure that you take certain factors into consideration when searching for the best mattress for your size.

 Most of the time, the best mattresses for heavy people are the same for those for thinner people, except as it may relate to support, motion transfer, sleeping hot, and other factors.

 These functional and construction needs which a mattress should have for heavier people to experience good sleep are extremely important to get right, and memory foam mattresses are an excellent choice for heavier sleepers.

 In our case, I am roughly twice the weight of my girlfriend Kaye, as I am 6’1” and around 235 pounds.
 For some mattresses, this causes me to sink down lower than her and for her to “roll” over into me due to the different weight being placed onto the mattress when we sleep at night.

 We had this problem with cheaper memory foam mattresses during our search for the right bed for us, so we know firsthand how important it is to get a well-built and well-designed mattress, especially a memory foam or hybrid combination foam mattress.

-FAQ: Read about our overall favorite mattresses in our Top 10 Best Mattresses of 2017 Guide
+FAQ: Read about our overall favorite mattresses in our Top 10 Best Mattresses Guide